“GDPR in Schools Limited delivers a service to its customers and to the public to help drive and improve data protection in the education sector.

 Why we use your information

-GDPRiS operate a number of web sites and web applications that facilitate some of the processes that schools are required to undertake to achieve and evidence their compliance with the EU General Data Protection Regulation and the UK Data Protection Act 2018.
+GDPRiS operate a number of web sites and web applications that facilitate some of the processes that schools are required to undertake to achieve and evidence their compliance with the EU and UK General Data Protection Regulation and the UK Data Protection Act 2018.

 We process your personal data for the following purposes: